- 01283 537123

 The position of company secretary in a private company is optional, thus a company can operate with a sole director.

-A sole director may not be the secretary.
 You must give notice of the appointment of a company secretary to the Registrar of Companies online on form AP03 - appointment of a company secretary or form AP04 for the appointment of a corporate secretary.

 You must also give notice of appointment of a new company secretary online on either form AP01 or AP02 within 14 days of the change.
 Notice of resignation of the outgoing secretary has to be made online on form TM02.
 Changes of any particulars are made online on form CH03 for a company secretary or form CH04 to register a change of corporate secretary's details.